 Here we outline three reasons why a server upgrade in your hardware estate is a high priority.

 As any operating system ages, the number of vulnerabilities will continue to grow, but the support will continue to shrink until there is no official support remaining.

 Nothing highlights the risk of unsupported operating systems and poor patching schedules like the WannaCry attack which crippled the NHS in May 2017.
 Evidence has shown that the vulnerability this ransomware exploited, was patched by Microsoft in March of that year.

 Efforts from the Department of Health and the Cabinet Office to migrate from old operating systems such as Windows XP were made, but had fallen on deaf ears as hundreds, thousands or possibly tens of thousands of endpoints remained on outdated and unsupported platforms.
-Systems running the latest operating system - Windows 10 - were unaffected by the cyberattack, as were users who has installed Microsoft Security Bulletin MS17-010 as part of Windows Updates.
+Systems running the latest operating system - Windows 10 - were unaffected by the cyberattack, as were users who have installed Microsoft Security Bulletin MS17-010 as part of Windows Updates.

 Windows Server 2008 is the 7th highest operating system on the Top 50 Products by Total Number of Distinct Vulnerabilities, as of December 2018, with over 1100 individual vulnerabilities.
 Windows 7 is right behind at 8th place in the operating system chart, but both ranked below Ubuntu, Debian and Kernel Linux, as well as Mac OS X.

 This data shows that Windows platforms are still some of the best systems available on the market by comparison, but all systems have massive amounts of vulnerabilities that will continue to appear and whilst in support, be patched.